Educational Entity Financial Reporting (District School Boards, Charter Schools, and Charter Technical Career Centers)

 Once Committee staff is notified by the Auditor General, generally a couple of months after the report due date, an attempt is made to contact the entities that have failed to file the required audit report.
-Committee staff usually will send an e-mail to the charter school or charter technical career center director.
-Alternately, Committee staff will attempt to contact the entities by phone if a current e-mail address is not available.
-A letter may also be sent to the individuals noted above, requesting that the required audit report be submitted by a specified due date or the Committee may take action pursuant to s.
+Committee staff usually will send a certified letter to the charter school or charter technical career center director, requesting that the required audit report be submitted by a specified due date or the Committee may take action pursuant to s.
 11.40(2), F.S.
 To ensure that your entity is promptly notified, please verify that your current contact information has been provided to one or more of the following locations, as applicable:

 |3.||Your entity's website|

 9. If an entity is notified that the Committee intends to take action, should the entity send the audit report to the Committee?